CODE OF CONDUCT OF ATHENRY ASSOCIATION FOOTBALL CLUB

-Soccer is an international game.
+Association Football (Football) is an international game.
 All those involved with the game at every level and whether as an administrator, coach, player or parent, have a responsibility, above and beyond compliance with the law, to act according to the highest standards of integrity, and to ensure that the reputation of the game is, and remains, high.
-This code applies to all those involved in soccer under the auspices of the Football Association of Ireland.
+This code applies to all those involved in Football under the auspices of the Football Association of Ireland.

-Soccer, at all levels, is a vital part of the community.
-Soccer will take into account community feeling when making decisions.
+Football, at all levels, is a vital part of the community.
+Football will take into account community feeling when making decisions.

-Soccer recognizes the sense of ownership felt by those who participate at all levels of the game.
+Football recognizes the sense of ownership felt by those who participate at all levels of the game.
 This includes those who play, coach or help out in any way, and those who officiate, as well as administrators and supporters.
-Soccer is committed to appropriate consultation.
+Football is committed to appropriate consultation.

-Soccer acknowledges that public confidence demands the highest standards of financial and administrative behavior within the game, and will not tolerate corruption or improper practices.
+Football acknowledges that public confidence demands the highest standards of financial and administrative behaviour within the game, and will not tolerate corruption or improper practices.